 Germany Releases List of Items Not Permitted When Entering the Country in 2026

-• Travelling to Germany goes beyond simply being given a visa, as that alone is not enough to guarantee entry
+• Travelling to Germany goes beyond being given a visa, which is not enough to guarantee entry

-• Adhering to the laws by knowing what is allowed in the country also goes a long way to help
+• Adhering to the laws by knowing what is allowed into the country also goes a long way to help

-Germany has been a top travel destination for many Ghanaians for many decades.
+Germany has been a top travel destination for many Ghanaians over the years.

-The European nation has, for many years, attracted other nationals largely due to its strong job opportunities, higher quality education, better living standards, and tourist sites.
+The European nation has attracted other nationals largely due to its strong job opportunities, higher quality education, better living standards, and tourist sites.

 German Chancellor, President, US, Entry, Port, Food, Items, 2026

-Germany, under Friedrich Merz as the Chancellor releases a list of items not allowed into the country in 2026.
+Germany, under Chancellor Friedrich Merz, releases a list of items prohibited from entering the country in 2026.
 Photo credit: @picture alliance, Nadja Wohlleben /Getty Images

 Source: Getty Images

-With this in mind, it is prudent to be well versed in items specifically prohibited or restricted when entering Germany.
+With this in mind, it is prudent to be well versed in items specifically prohibited or restricted when entering the country.

 Read also